Advice > Product management

 • Final interview with an executive

-As mentioned above, Google only recruits a small group of APMs each year, so to get an interview you'll need your resume to really stand out.
-Use our free comprehensive guide to make sure yours is up to scratch: How to write a resume for Google (including 5 examples from successful Google candidates)
+As mentioned above, Google only recruits a small group of APMs each year, so to get an interview, you'll need your resume to really stand out.
+Use our free comprehensive guide on how to write a resume for Google (with six examples from successful Google candidates).

-Once you get past the initial resume application, you'll usually have your first interview over the phone, before Google decides if they want to bring you in for the onsite interviews.
+Once you get past the resume screening, you'll usually have your first interview over the phone before Google decides if they want to bring you in for the onsite interviews.

 The onsite interviews are held at a Google office (often the Mountain View or New York offices).
-During this busy day, you'll have 3-5 interviews, in which you'll be expected to answer a variety of product management interview questions.
+During this busy day, you'll have 3 to 5 interviews, in which you'll be expected to answer a variety of product management interview questions.

 Throughout the process, interviewers will be evaluating you based on four key criteria (role-related knowledge, general cognitive ability, leadership, and Googleyness).

 If all goes well, then your final step is an interview with an executive from the APM program.
-Historically, this has been a 1-on-1 meeting with Brian Rakowski (The APM Program lead).
-If you are successful at each of these stages, then you'd receive an offer!
+Historically, this has been a 1-on-1 meeting with Brian Rakowski (APM Program Lead).
+If you are successful at each of these stages, then you'll receive an offer!

 Now, let's spend some time digging deeper into the format of an individual interview.